Instructional Technology Coach

 Preferred Qualifications

-- Knowledge of adult learners — including learning styles, distance learning theories, and practices in teaching and learning.
+1. Knowledge of college learners, including learning styles, distance learning theories, and practices in teaching and learning.

-- Excellent oral/written communication skills as well as demonstrated group presentation skills.
+4. Excellent oral and written communication skills as well as demonstrated group presentation skills.

-- The ability to interact with students, faculty, and staff in a helpful, patient, and professional manner to solve complex technical problems.
+7. Ability to interact with students, faculty, and staff and to resolve complex technical problems in a helpful, patient, and professional manner.

 Position Description